csiro-data-school/regex/_episodes/02-shell-wildcards.md

 {: .challenge}

+## '{ }' to list whole word or expressions as options

 Lastly for this section we have the curly brackets '{ }'.
 Like for square brackets, curly brackets lets you match to one of the options listed inside.
 The difference is, this time we list not just single characters, but entire words or expressions to choose between.
-E.g. '{alpha,beta,gamma}' would match 'alpha' OR 'beta' OR 'gamma'.
+E.g. '{alpha,beta,gamma}' would match 'alpha' and 'beta' and 'gamma'.

 Real example:
 ~~~